-Statement of directors' responsibilities in respect of the Strategic report, Directors' Report and the financial statements
+Statement of directors' responsibilities in respect of the Strategic report, the Directors' Report and the financial statements

-The directors are responsible for preparing the strategic report, directors' report and the financial statements in accordance with applicable law and regulations.
+The directors are responsible for preparing the Strategic Report, the Directors' Report and the financial statements in accordance with applicable law and regulations.

 Company law requires the directors to prepare financial statements for each financial year.
-Under that law they have elected to prepare the financial statements in accordance with UK Accounting Standards and applicable law (UK Generally Accepted Accounting Practice) including FRS 101 Reduced Disclosure Framework.
+Under that law they have elected to prepare the financial statements in accordance with UK accounting standards and applicable law (UK Generally Accepted Accounting Practice), including FRS 101 Reduced Disclosure Framework.